ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 ## Proposal

+### Section 3.12
-Rename Section 3.11 to "Composite Piece Description Operations"
+Rename Section 3.12 to "Composite Piece Description Operations"

+### Add Section 3.13
-Add a new Section 3.12 after "Composite Piece Description Operations", called "Overlay Composites" With the the following operations:
+Add a new Section 3.13 after "Composite Piece Description Operations", called "Overlay Composites".

+> *Conceptually, these new composite operators create a new composite
+> location which is pushed on the stack with an offset the same as the
+> base location, and composite storage that is the base location
+> storage with a piece of the overlay storage spliced in, extending
+> the base storage if necessary with undefined storage.*
+>
-> 1.  `DW_OP_overlay`
+> 1.  `DW_OP_overlay` `DW_OP_overlay` consumes the top four elements
+>     of the stack.
+The top-of-stack (first) entry is a non-zero
+>     unsigned integral type value that represents the width of the
+>     region being overlayed on the base location in bytes.
+The second
+>     from the top element is another unsigned integral type value
+>     that represents the offset in bytes from the base location where
+>     the overlay is positioned.
+The third element from the top is the
+>     location that is being overlayed on top of the base
->     `DW_OP_overlay` consumes the top four elements of the stack.
+>     location.
+The fourth element from the top of the stack is the
+>     base location onto which the overlay is being placed.
+These four
+>     elements are popped and a new composite location is pushed.
 The
->     top-of-stack (first) entry is an integral type value that
->     represents the width of the region being overlayed on the base
->     location in bytes.
-The second from the top element is an
->     integral type value that represents the offset in bytes from the
->     start of the base location where the overlay is positioned.
-The
->     third element from the top is the location that is being
->     overlayed on top of the base location.
-The fourth element from
->     the top of the stack is the base location onto which the overlay
->     is being placed.
-These four elements are popped and a new
->     composite location is pushed.
-The composite location left on the
+>     composite overlay location left on the stack presents the
->     stack presents the underlying base location with the overlayed
+>     underlying base location with the overlayed location of the
->     location of the specified size positioned over the base location
+>     specified size positioned over the base location at the
->     at the specified offset.
+>     specified offset.
+The resulting composite may be larger than the
+>     original base storage and any gaps between the extent of the
+>     base storage and the overlay are undefined.
 >
+> *For example two 32b registers can be combined into an 8-byte by
+> overlaying the second one with an offset of 4.
+Undefined storage
+> can also be implicitly inserted into a composite by simply placing
+> an overlay at an offset that leaves a gap between the extent of the
+> base storage and the beginning of the overlay.
+>
 > The action is the same for `DW_OP_bit_overlay`, except that the
->     overlay size and overlay offset are specified in bits rather
+> overlay size and overlay offset are specified in bits rather than
->     than bytes.
+> bytes.

-> 2.  `DW_OP_bit_overlay`
+>
->     `DW_OP_bit_overlay` consumes the top four elements of the
+> 2.  `DW_OP_bit_overlay` `DW_OP_bit_overlay` consumes the top four
->     stack.
-The top-of-stack (first) entry is an integral type value
+>     elements of the stack.
+The top-of-stack (first) entry is a
->     that represents the width of the region being overlayed on the
->     base location in bits.
-The second from the top element is an
->     integral type value that represents the offset in bits from the
+>     non-zero unsigned integral type value that represents the width
->     start of the base location where the overlay is positioned.
+>     of the region being overlayed on the base location in bits.
 The
+>     second from the top element is an unsigned integral type value
+>     that represents the offset in bits from the base location where
->     third element from the top is the location that is being
+>     the overlay is positioned.
+The third element from the top is the
->     overlayed on top of the base location.
-The fourth element from
+>     location that is being overlayed on top of the base
->     the top of the stack is the base location onto which the overlay
+>     location.
+The fourth element from the top of the stack is the
->     is being placed.
-These four elements are popped and a new
+>     base location onto which the overlay is being placed.
+These four
->     composite location is pushed.
-The composite location left on the
+>     elements are popped and a new composite location is pushed.
+The
->     stack presents the underlying base location with the overlayed
+>     composite location left on the stack presents the underlying
->     location of the specified size positioned over the base location
+>     base location with the overlayed location of the specified size
->     at the specified offset.
+>     positioned over the base location at the specified offset.The
+>     resulting composite may be larger than the original base storage
+>     and any gaps between the extent of the base storage and the
+>     overlay are undefined.

-In Section 8.7.1 "DWARF Expressions", add the following rows to Table 8.9 "DWARF Operation Encodings":
+### Section 8.7.1 "DWARF Expressions"

+Add the following rows to Table 8.9 "DWARF Operation Encodings":

 > Table 8.9: DWARF Operation Encodings
 >